VanDusen Garden is a 22 hectare urban oasis that is home to over 7500 plant species sourced from all over the world.

 You wont be disappointed!

-The onset of Autumn ushers in jaw dropping displays of reds, yellows and oranges as the deciduous trees prepare to shed their leaves for Winter.
+The onset of Autumn in Vancouver ushers in jaw dropping displays of reds, yellows and oranges as the deciduous trees prepare to shed their leaves for Winter.

 However, visitors need not worry.
 There are still plenty of flowers in bloom, with Autumn Crocuses, Hydrangeas and Daisies still providing plenty of colour.

-Generally Winter tends to provide visitors with much more muted tones and fragrances.
+Generally Vancouver in winter tends to provide visitors with much more muted tones and fragrances.

 However, Vancouver’s mild Winters are quite hospitable to many Winter blooming flowers.
 Examples include; Viburnums, Jasmines and Witch Hazel, to name but a few.